miku/zek/README.md

 <a><b></b></a>
 ```

-Run on the command like of via go generate:
+Run on the command line or via *go generate*:

 ```sh
 $ zek -P mypkg -N "DO NOT EDIT" -o data.go < fixtures/b.xml